On a Merton Problem with Irreversible Healthcare Investment: Study of the (candidate) dual optimal stopping problem

-We are now in the conditions of determining a nonlinear integral equation that characterizes uniquely the free boundary.
-As a byproduct, such a characterization will result also into an integral representation for the value function $\widehat{J}$.
-This is accomplished by the next theorem, which exploits the regularity properties of $\widehat{J}$ proved so far.
+We are now in a position to derive a nonlinear integral equation that characterizes the free boundary $\widetilde b$.
+The boundary $b(h), h>0$ can be {recovered} through $\widetilde{b}(0)$, as $b(h)=\widetilde{b}(0)$ (see \eqref{relationb}).
+As a byproduct, we obtain an integral representation of the value function \(\widetilde J\).
+The result relies on the regularity properties established above and on a weak version of Dynkin's formula.